Analyte

 Short Term Effects

-Heroin — The short-term effects of heroin abuse appear soon after a single dose and disappear in a few hours.
+Heroin — The short-term effects of heroin abuse can appear as soon as after a single dose and can disappear in as little as a few hours.
 After an injection of heroin, the user reports feeling a surge of euphoria (“rush”) accompanied by a warm flushing of the skin, a dry mouth, and heavy extremities.
 Following this initial euphoria, the user goes “on the nod”, an alternately wakeful and drowsy state.
 Mental functioning becomes clouded due to the depression of the central nervous system.
-Other effects included slowed and slurred speech, slow gait, constricted pupils, droopy eyelids, impaired night vision, vomiting, constipation.
+Furthermore effects include slowed and slurred speech, slow gait, constricted pupils, droopy eyelids, impaired night vision, vomiting, and constipation.

 Morphine / Codeine — can also produce drowsiness, cause constipation, and, depending upon the amount taken, depress breathing.
 Taking a large single dose could cause severe respiratory depression, coma, or death.